Tall tales of Spokane

 - More amusing tall tales are listed here.
 One was the odd claim that Spokane has more downtown fiber per capita than anywhere else in the country.
 How that claim came to be “authoritative” is amusing.
 Check out the link for the rest of the story.

 - The VisitSpokane web site is a hoot: “You know how I know Spokane is cool?
-We have 7 colleges/universities in an 80 mile radius!“ They count Eastern Washington University twice and they count Innovate Washington, the de-funded economic development agency as a college.
+We have 7 colleges/universities in an 80 mile radius!”
+They count Eastern Washington University twice and they count Innovate Washington, the de-funded economic development agency as a college.
 This is an improvement over the past counting of 70,000 students at 18 colleges and universities in the Spokane area.
 They cheated and included colleges located hours away.
-Using that standard, the Tri-Cities can claim Gonzaga is located in the Pasco region!
+Using their original standard, the Tri-Cities can claim Gonzaga is located in the Pasco region!

 - A local real estate company quotes the absurd 70,000 students figure (page 8), and goes way beyond that exaggeration to say there are 1.4 million people living in the Spokane region!
 Which is true if the Spokane Region is all of Eastern Washington east of the Cascades (with about 1.2 million population) plus North Idaho from Lake Coeur d’Alene north.
 The lies never stop in Spokane!
 We love lies!

 - VisitSpokane’s list of local media organizations counts the Spokesman-Review three times, KHQ, KREM and Comcast, twice.
 KXLY only warrants a single count.
 Bummer.
 And by the way, Comcast is a telecommunications company not a news media company.
 Embarrassing.